 This can help to improve the integrity of the gut barrier, which can help to reduce the symptoms of a “leaky gut.”
 Additionally, these fibers can help to promote regular bowel movements, which can also help to improve gut health and reduce the symptoms of a leaking gut.

 Healing or fixing leaky gut naturally is possible, but you need to line a few things up first.
 So, let’s take a look at some of the foundations that you might not have been shown before.
-First up, what is it that sea moss brings to the table?
+First up, what is it that seaweeds can bring to the table?

-Being a rich source of minerals and full of helpful prebiotics, sea moss is a great cornerstone to a healthy diet.
-In fact, some people choose to undertake sea moss fasts where all they consume for a period of time is water and sea moss.
+Being a rich source of minerals and full of helpful prebiotics, they can be a great cornerstone to a healthy diet.
+In fact, some people choose to undertake Sea Moss fasts where all they consume for a period of time is water and Sea Moss.

-This is understood to help take digestive pressure off the gut, while delivering the needed elements through the sea moss for healing.
+This is understood to help take digestive pressure off the gut, while delivering the needed elements through the seaweed for healing.

 Before embarking on a fast of any kind it is worth discussing your circumstances with your trusted Doctor or Dietitian.

-Sea moss supports specific healthy bodily functions, which in turn helps to improve gut health.
-Being Polyphenol-rich and playing a key part in promoting healthy cellular division and growth while limiting abnormal cellular growth and division, sea moss also supports wound healing.
+This seaweed supports specific healthy bodily functions, which in turn helps to improve gut health.
+Being Polyphenol-rich and playing a key part in promoting healthy cellular division and growth while limiting abnormal cellular growth and division, it also supports wound healing.
+[1, 2, 3]

-So this is great for understanding how sea moss can help with the healing process.
+So this is great for understanding how it can help with the healing process and fixing leaky gut.
 But what about after that when it comes to supporting a healthy gut environment?
 This is where we will touch upon the prebiotic side of things a little more.

 After all, a healthy gut environment is one that has a healthy bacteria balance.